 Later in March the results of a Mason-Dixon poll indicate that 60% of Montgomery County democratic voters believe that transit and other traffic improvements should take precedent over the ICC.
 The poll was conducted in such a way as to reveal that the more people learn about the facts of the ICC, the more likely they are to oppose it.

-June 10 - Glenda and I, along with about thirty others, attend a hike through the Paint Branch watershed led by Greg Smith, an activist with Save our Communities.
+June 10 - Glenda and I, along with about thirty others, attend a hike through the Paint Branch watershed led by Greg Smith, a tireless local activist.
 He convinces us that the ICC is not a done deal in spite of the "final federal approval" announced earlier this month.
 He tells us that legal action is in the works and encourages us to stay with the program.
 Our inclination to do so is reinvigorated by spending time in this most pristine of the watersheds that would be devastated by the highway.
 The Feds approved the project a few weeks ago in spite of numerous flaws in the DEIS.
 Governor Ehrlich scheduled a press conference for June 8 and then suddenly moved it ahead to May 30, confounding plans by opponents to organize a protest rally and making it impossible for Doug Duncan to share in the glory.
 It is hoped that the courts may delay the project long enough to allow for some turnover in the November elections.